Accelerating Reduction and Scan Using Tensor Core Units: Tensor Cores Units (TCUs)

-A marquee feature of NVIDIA's Volta (Tesla V100) architecture is its \mpus --- a programmable matrix-multiply-and-accumulate hardware units, called Tensor Cores\footnote{We will use \mpu and Tensor Core interchangeably in this paper.} by NVIDIA.
-Figure~\ref{fig:v100} illustrates the processing block within each SM, with the V100 containing $80$ SMs and each having $4$ processing blocks.
-In turn, each processing block contains $2$ Tensor Cores --- for a total of $640$ Tensor Cores on the V100 and achieving a $12 \times$ throughput improvement over previous generation Tesla P100~\cite{tensorcorescuda9}.
-This section first describes the current usage of the NVIDIA \mpus, then details the current \mpu API and presents some evaluation results that motivate our work.
+A marquee feature of NVIDIA's GPUs (Volta's Tesla V100 and Turning's TU102 architectures) and Google's TPUs are their \mpus --- a programmable matrix multiply and accumulate hardware units, called Tensor Cores by NVIDIA and matrix-multiply-units~(MXUs) by Google \footnote{We will use \mpu and Tensor Core interchangeably in this paper.}.
+While there are other competing \mpu implementations, both NVIDIA Tensor Cores and Google's TPU are by far the most popular.
+At a high level, their functionality and architectural design are similar.
+They both subdivide the device into cores, with each having multiple processing block (or subcores) and \mpus.
+Figure~\ref{fig:v100} illustrates a subcore in an NVIDIA SM, with the V100 containing $80$ SMs and each having $4$ subcores.
+In turn, each subcore contains two Tensor Cores --- for a total of $640$ Tensor Cores and achieve a $12 \times$ throughput improvement over previous generation Tesla P100~\cite{tensorcorescuda9}.
+Google's TPUv3 device, on the other hand, has $8$ cores --- $4$ chips each with $2$ cores --- with each core having $2$ MXUs.

+Since Google TPUs currently can only be used within Google Cloud using the XLA compiler~\cite{tfxla} and the NVIDIA V100 \mpus are widely available and are installed in supercomputers~\cite{sierra,summit}, this section will only describe the \mpu usage and results for NVIDIA V100.
+Similar analysis can be performed for other \mpus.

-Each Tensor Core provides a $4 \times 4 \times 4$ tensor processing array capable of performing the operation $D = A .
-B + C$ within a cycle, where $A$, $B$, $C$ and $D$ are $4 \times 4$ matrices.
+Each NVIDIA V100 Tensor Core provides a $4 \times 4 \times 4$ tensor processing array capable of performing the operation $D = A \cdot B + C$ within a cycle, where $A$, $B$, $C$ and $D$ are $4 \times 4$ matrices.
 The inputs $A$ and $B$ must be in half precision format while the accumulators, $C$ and $D$, can be either single or half precision.
-Each Tensor Core can perform $64~(4\times4\times4)$ FMA operations per cycle.
-Using Tensor Cores, each SM can perform $1024~(64\times2\times8)$ floating point operations per cycle since each each FMA consists of two floating point operations and each SM contains $8$ Tensor Cores.
+Each Tensor Core can perform $64~\left (4\times4\times4 \right )$ FMA operations per cycle.
+Therefore, using the \mpu each SM can perform $1024~\left (64\times2\times8 \right )$ floating point operations per cycle, since each FMA consists of two floating point operations and each SM contains $8$ Tensor Cores.
 This is an $8\times$ SM throughput increase compared to Pascal for floating point operations~\cite{tensorcorescuda9}.
+This section first describes the current usage of the NVIDIA Tensor Cores, then details the current NVIDIA Tensor Cores API, and presents evaluation results to motivate our work.